Azure/terraform-cdk-constructs/src/azure-kusto/README.md

 And has several properties that control the Kusto resource's behaviour:

 - `name`: The name of the Kusto resource.
-- `skuName`: The SKU name of the Kusto resource.
+- `sku`: (Optional) The SKU of the Kusto resource.
+Defaults to "dev/test, Dv2/DSv2 Series, Extra small".
 - `capacity`: (Optional) The node count for the cluster.
 Defaults to 2.
 - `identityType`: (Optional) The type of Managed Service Identity.
 Defaults to "SystemAssigned".
 - `identityIds`: (Optional) A list of User Assigned Managed Identity IDs to be assigned to this Kusto Cluster.